Data Poisoning Attacks Against Multimodal Encoders: Conclusion

 \section{Conclusion}

-In this paper, we first study the vulnerability of data poisoning attacks against multimodal models in both visual and linguistic modalities.
-Our three types of poisoning attacks show their effectiveness in achieving remarkable attack performance while keeping the model's utility on clean data.
+In this paper, we are the first to study the vulnerability of data poisoning attacks against multimodal models in both visual and linguistic modalities.
+Our three types of poisoning attacks show their effectiveness in achieving remarkable attack performance while keeping the model's utility.
 Our evaluation of the poisoning effects on the visual and linguistic modalities shows that both modalities are vulnerable to poisoning attacks but reflected in different ways.
-Poisoning the visual modality leads to a better MinRank, while poisoning the linguistic modality results in higher Hit@K with a small K (e.g., 1).
+Concretely, we observe that poisoning the visual modality leads to a better MinRank while poisoning the linguistic modality results in a higher Hit@K with a small K (e.g., 1).
 To mitigate the attacks, we propose two types of defenses.
-Our evaluation shows that both defenses effectively mitigate the attacks while preserving the multimodal model utility.
+Our evaluation shows that both defenses can effectively mitigate the attacks while preserving the multimodal model utility.
 To the best of our knowledge, our defenses are the first to address the data poisoning attack against multimodal encoders.
-In the future, we plan to extend our work into more different modalities.
+In the future, we plan to extend our work into more different modalities and explore more defenses.